prefrontal/project-euler/README.md

 Update, September 2015: Fifty questions answered in C++!
 They are starting to get harder though...

-Update, January 2016: Currently working on moving all answers to Swift
+Update, January 2016: Currently working on completing the first 50 answers in Swift

+Update, April 2016: Wrapped up the first 50 questions in Swift, moving on to Ruby!